clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 ## 1.1 About us

-We are four students decided to complete a [master's degree in Digital Investigation and Identification](https://www.unil.ch/esc/fr/home/menuinst/enseignement/masters/msc-investigation-numerique.html) at University of Lausanne.
+We are four students who decided to complete a [master's degree in Digital Investigation and Identification](https://www.unil.ch/esc/fr/home/menuinst/enseignement/masters/msc-investigation-numerique.html) at University of Lausanne.
 As part of this, we found ourselves trying to make a success of an EPFL course intituled "Applied Data Analysis".
 We were asked to developp a project under the theme *data science for social good*.
 A variety of datasets were provided by the course's organisators including the [Chicago Food Inspections Database](http://dev.cityofchicago.org/open%20data/data%20portal/2018/06/29/food-violations-changes.html), which we selected for our project.
 However, as forensic sciences students, we could not miss the opportunity to make everything about criminology, which ultimately led to this study.
 We indeed added a [database of the crimes in Chicago](https://www.kaggle.com/currie32/crimes-in-chicago) in order to analyse the correlation, for a given community area in Chicago, between the number of crimes committed and the hygiene of the food establishments (among other various things).

 ## 1.2 About the databases used